 Classical physics does not explain the properties of materials: e.g., all chemical properties.
 There are jillions of material properties and in a classical physics perspective (as we now understand it) they are all just givens: fundamental properties.
-But the plethora of fundamental properties conflicts with idea current in physics from the time of the ancient

-Greeks that fundamental physics should somehow be simple with a limited number of axioms required to explain everything.
+But the plethora of fundamental properties conflicts with idea current in physics from the time of the ancient Greeks that fundamental physics should somehow be simple with a limited number of axioms required to explain everything.
 So I think that many 1900 physicists must have believed that there was a lot more physics to come.

 There are other reasons for thinking this.
 It was appreciated-as it always should be-that outside of the realm in which theories were experimentally verified, they could fail.
 There were also particular problems with classical physics.
-A striking one is that Maxwellian or classical electromagnetism taken as an exactly true classical theory is inconsistent with Newtonian physics.
+A striking one is that Maxwellian electrodynamics is inconsistent with Newtonian physics.
 Some may have thought this was a minor problem that had a simple solution.
-But it turned out that special relativity was needed to replace Newtonian physics: special relativity and classical electromagnetism are consistent.
+But it turned out that special relativity was needed to replace Newtonian physics: special relativity and Maxwellian electrodynamics are consistent.

-If we ever found the fundamental physical theory, that would be the end of fundamental physics.
+If we ever found the fundamental physical theory that would be the end of fundamental physics.
 But how would we know it when we found it?

-3. SYSTEMS, ENVIRONMENTS, MODELS, IDEALIZATION
+4. SYSTEMS, ENVIRONMENTS, MODELS, IDEALIZATION